29 min read

 | WP Engine | 256MB default | Yes | ~$30/month | Reliable managed host; WooCommerce optimized plans available |

-| Shared hosting (general) | Usually 64-128MB | No | $3-10/month | Not suitable – insufficient memory for BuddyBoss + WooCommerce + multi-vendor stack |
+| Shared hosting (general) | Usually 64-128MB | No | $3-10/month | Not suitable - insufficient memory for this stack |

 Required Plugins and Tools

-- WooCommerce – The e-commerce engine for product listings, cart, checkout, order management, and tax handling.
+- WooCommerce - The e-commerce engine for product listings, cart, checkout, order management, and tax handling.
 Required before any multi-vendor plugin can work.
+Not required for services-only marketplaces using WP Sell Services.

 - Dokan Pro or WC Vendors Pro - The multi-vendor layer that gives individual vendors their own dashboard, storefront, and payout management.
 Without one of these, you have a single-vendor store, not a marketplace.

-Set up BuddyBoss profile groups logically: a “Vendor Information” group visible to all members, a “Community Activity” section showing the member’s groups and connections, and a “Products and Services” section that will later link to their WooCommerce vendor store.
-This structure means a vendor’s profile page becomes a complete picture of who they are in the community and what they sell – which is exactly the context a buyer needs before making a purchase decision.
+Set up profile groups logically: a “Vendor Information” group visible to all members, a “Community Activity” section showing the member’s groups and connections, and a “Products and Services” section that will later link to their WooCommerce vendor store.
+This structure means a vendor’s profile page becomes a complete picture of who they are in the community and what they sell - exactly the context a buyer needs before making a purchase decision.

 Step 2: Install WooCommerce and Configure Payment Processing